Sonictherocketman/Open-Microblog/README.markdown

 ## What is this?

-In recent years our internet communication has been increasingly controlled by single private companies.
+In recent years our internet communication has been increasingly controlled by sole private companies.
 Facebook and Twitter account for an enormous percentage of online communication.
 This isn't good.
 Private companies (that aren't treated as utilities) have a number of factors that prevent them from being pure communications networks.
 Private companies need to make money, then need to constantly make *more* money, and they need to serve changing needs.
 They need to upgrade their service and add "features".
 This means that their goals will never align entirely with the goal of open, untampered internet communication.
 There's one more problem: Private companies can die.
 They go away.
 Twitter and Facebook sit high now, but in 10 years?
 5 years even?
 Will they still be around?
 Its hard to say.
 Communications that are tied to services and companies like this will die with the companies that built them.
 This is the problem that the Open Microblog tries to solve.

 The Open Microblog is a proposed standard for an open and easy to implement internet communication mechanism.
 It is based on the success of RSS and is platform independent.
 It allows for most of the features that services like Twitter and Facebook provide but in an open way.

 ## What is it used for?

 Open Microblogger is an open standard for a distributed, real-time, internet based communications service.
-Using a model based on RSS, Open Microblogger allows developers and/or users to host their own microblogging service modeled after Twitter.
+Using a model based on RSS, Open Microblogger allows developers and users to host their own microblogging service modeled after Twitter.
 The biggest upside to Open Microblogger is that it isn't controlled by a central corporation or body thus it remains, like RSS, outside the realm of corporate reach.

 Social Networks are the cornerstone of the modern internet world.
 People all over the world use them to communicate with each other.
 The importance of this information being tamper-free and delivered in real-time is one thing that services like Twitter have excelled at recently.
 However services like Twitter and Facebook are controlled by a single entity, the fate's of all the information they carry is dictated by the needs of that particular company needing to make money.
 This means that our communication, the things we use to share events and news around the world is controlled by a single company and it's pockets.

-Information regarding world events, social injustice, and social upheaval is just too much to allow a single corporation to handle.
-Not for any act of malevolence by that company but rather because companies need to make money, and if they don't they could disappear.
+Information regarding world events, social injustice, and social upheaval is just too valuable to allow a single corporation to control.
 If Twitter disappeared tomorrow, the world would almost certainly cease to hear about events all over the world and would have to go backward to other means.
 The idea of Twitter, of instant access to the information you want from the source is too good to let die or be corrupted.
-That is the mission of Open Microblogger, to create a standard by which anyone can develop a system, free of corporate overlords, that users can use to plug into the web of information that is microblogging.
+That is the mission of Open Microblogger.

 ## Why not just use RSS?
 It's already there...

 True, but the Open Microblogger Standard allows for more social interaction and functionality than the broadcast-only medium that is RSS.
 Open Microblogger is meant to supplement RSS as another means of communicating.
 You'll see further down, there is a lot that Open Microblogger can do that RSS just can't.
+Plus Open Microblogger aims to be as RSS compliant as possible and should be compatible in most RSS readers already.

 ## How does it work?